-I added some almond flour to this buckwheat pancake recipe to up the protein and calcium and the result was a beautiful and fluffy pancake that is better tasting than a plain old white flour pancake.
+I added some almond flour to this buckwheat pancake recipe to up the protein and calcium and the result was a beautiful and fluffy pancake that is better tasting than a plain old white rice flour pancake.
 I was pretty impressed with these babies and they’ll be making their way into our regular breakfast repertoire.

 The batch will make 10 medium sized pancakes.
 Each pancake has 97 calories, 12g carbohydrates, 4g protein, 4g fat and 2g sugar.